ChrstphrHll/npc_gen/students/Iamus Aneirin.md

   int: 14
   str: 17
   wis: 11
-track: Diplomacy
-trait: I change my mood or my mind as quickly as I change key in a song.
-trait1: Dynamic
-trait2: Obvious
 year: 1
+guild: Treskal
+partyID: 74
 ---
 # Iamus Aneirin
 ---
 ### Description
 - 1st year Dwarf Paladin in Treskal
-- straight turquoise hair that's parted to the left, Green eyes, and Light skin
+- straight turquoise hair that's parted to the left, Pale Blue eyes, and Light skin
 - Is Dynamic and Obvious, and has Harmony as their ideal

 ### Organizations